Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/records_on_examine/readme.md

 ### TG Proc/File Changes:

-EDIT: examine.dm, human.dm, datacore.dm, flavor_text.dm, species_features.tx, tgui.dm.
+EDIT: examine.dm, human.dm, datacore.dm, flavor_text.dm, species_features.tx, tgui.dm, preferences.dm, preferences_savefile.dm.
 Allowed links to appear in chat when viewing people with huds/as certain antags, allows clikcing them to paste the records of the other party into chat.
 Re-implements the storing and handling of records into datacore, adds UI for that in flavor_text and species_features.
 Modified TGUI to recognize the exploitable manifest.
+Adds a var in preferences.dm, adds a copy of tgui pref migration code to preferences_savefile.dm to migrate old records into the new way of handling them.

 ### Defines: